Itzsshashank/Python_Mini_Questions/Fizz_Buzz_Challenge/README.md

-# FizzBuzz Challenge

-## Context
-The FizzBuzz challenge is a programming exercise.
-It tests your understanding of conditional statements and loops.

 ## Problem Statement
 Write a program that prints the numbers from 1 to 100.
 However, for multiples of three, print "Fizz" instead of the number, and for the multiples of five, print "Buzz".
 For numbers which are multiples of both three and five, print "FizzBuzz".